Airavatesvara Temple: Singing steps

 The agra mandapa has an attached square porch of 7 m side.
 It has ornately carved steps that go from east to west.
 On its east, outside the main podium, is the bali-pitham.
-It is unusual, in that it is produced as intricately carved balustraded steps.
-When one walks or steps on them, they produce a musical note.
+It is unusual, in that it is produced as intricately carved balustraded steps, that produce a musical note.
 They are therefore called the "singing steps".

 Sculpture

 This temple is a storehouse of art and architecture and has some exquisite stone carvings.
 Although this temple is much smaller than the Brihadeesvara Temple or the Gangaikondacholapuram Temple, it is more exquisite in detail.
 The elevation and proportions of all the units is elegant with sculptures dominating the architecture.
 The pedestal of the Balipitha adjoins a small shrine which contains an image of Ganesha.

 The reliefs all along the base of the main temple narrate the stories of the sixty three Shaiva Bhakti saints called Nayanars.
 These stories are found in the Periya Purana by Sekkilar.

 On the outer walls of the main sanctum are sculpture niches, five on each side, with the middle one larger than others.
 They show various Hindu deities, with the middle one of each side showing Shiva in different aspects.